Autopilot System for Depth and Pitch Control in Underwater Vehicles: Navigating Near-Surface Waves and Disturbances: Augmentation

 We now introduce the desired system dynamics as follows:

-Here, \(M_z(s)\) and \(M_\theta(s)\) represent the desired transfer functions to be devised by the control designer to fulfill specific performance criteria, with the condition that \(M_z(0) = M_\theta (0) = 1\).
-Furthermore, \(z_\text{cmd}(s)\) and \(\theta_\text{cmd}(s)\) denote the Laplace transforms of the corresponding command signals.
-Given the analogous structure of the depth and pitch dynamics in Equations \eqref{eq:TF_LQRautopilot} and \eqref{eq:TFdesired}, our focus will be on the depth dynamics.
+Here, \(M_z(s)\) represents the desired transfer function to be devised by the control designer to fulfill specific performance criteria, with the condition that \(M_z(0) = 1\).
+Furthermore, \(z_\text{cmd}(s)\) denotes the Laplace transform of the corresponding command signal.

 We observe that Equation \eqref{eq:TF_LQRautopilot} can be reformulated as:

 where the uncertainties encompassing \(G_z(s)\) and \(d_z(s)\) are encapsulated within the term \(\sigma_z(s)\).
 I.e.,

 The underlying strategy involves adjusting \(z_\text{aug}(s)\) such that the system in Equation \eqref{eq:TFactualz} emulates the behavior of Equation \eqref{eq:TFdesired}.
 To this end, the controller estimates the uncertainty \(\sigma_z(s)\) and modifies the control input \(z_\text{aug}(s)\) to counteract these uncertainties.